wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 <a id="createapp"></a>
 ## Create the application ##

-In this section you will create an ASP.NET application called "My Task List" by using Visual Studio and perform an initial deployment to Azure Websites.
+In this section you will create an ASP.NET application called "My Task List" by using Visual Studio and perform an initial deployment to Azure Web Apps.
 You will run the application locally, but it will connect to your virtual machine on Azure and use the MongoDB instance that you created there.

 1. In Visual Studio, click **New Project**.

 	![Start Page New Project][StartPageNewProject]

 1. In the **New Project** window, in the left pane, select **Visual C#**, and then select **Web**.
-In the middle pane, select **ASP.NET  web site**.
+In the middle pane, select **ASP.NET  Web Application**.
 At the bottom, name your project "MyTaskListApp," and then click **OK**.

 	![New Project Dialog][NewProjectMyTaskListApp]